Jessica-Nnebs/pinterest-clone/README.md

 # Pinterest clone (with a tweak)
 Cloned the famous pinterest application but added my own little twist to it.
-I used styled-components for the Logos, and unsplash API for he pictures.
+I used styled-components for the Icons, and unsplash API for he pictures.

 <br>